 2.02: Definitions

-Annual Performance Determination shall mean annual district, grade level, school, or student subgroup achievement and improvement, as determined by the Department relative to indicators including but not limited to achievement and improvement in English language arts and mathematics, in accordance with the federal Elementary and Secondary Education Act (ESEA).
+Accountability percentile shall mean the measure used to report each school’s relative standing compared to other schools statewide.
+The accountability percentile shall be calculated by ranking data from all available accountability indicators for each school and combining them into a single, final percentile value, from 1 to 99.

-Behavioral health and public schools framework shall mean the framework developed by the Task Force on Behavioral Health and Public Schools pursuant to St. 2008, c.
-321, § 19, to "promote collaboration between schools and behavioral health services and promote supportive school environments where children with behavioral health needs can form relationships with adults and peers, regulate their emotions and behaviors, and achieve academic and nonacademic school success and reduce truancy and the numbers of children dropping out of school."
+Annual Performance Determination shall mean annual district, grade level, school, or student subgroup achievement and improvement, as determined by the Department relative to indicators which include, but need not be limited to, achievement in English language arts, mathematics, and science, student growth in English language arts and mathematics, high school completion, English language proficiency, chronic absenteeism, and high school advanced coursework completion, in accordance with the federal Elementary and Secondary Education Act (ESEA).

 Benchmark assessment shall mean an assessment that is given at regular and specified intervals throughout the school year, is designed to evaluate students' knowledge and skills relative to a specific set of academic standards, and produces results that can be aggregated (e.g., by course, grade level, school, or district) in order to inform teachers and administrators at the student, classroom, school, and district levels.